unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // The next two are only relevant if the above is 'false'
+  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies

   // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying maximumSimilarMessages and excerptLength is just to show off options
   // —those fields are not necessary (or normal) here